AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2020-03-02-webpacker-heroku-ci.md

 {% endhighlight %}

-Searching through all the usual suspects didn't yield any significant results.
+Searching through all the usual forums didn't yield any significant results.
 Merely the typical, "it's fixed now, closing issue."

 However, I was able to dig through the continuous integration server logs and noticed that the test-run setup logs didn't state the construction of the asset pipeline.
 On a pure whim from that hunch, I added the following `app.json`